NeurodataWithoutBorders/nwbinspector/.github/CONTRIBUTING.md

 4) Use the simplest possible logic for detecting the issue.
 If the applied logic is general to arbitrary Python data types (_e.g._, any numpy array), consider including it in the `utils`.
 5) `if` the issue is detected, `return` an `InspectorMessage` object with an informative `message` detailing what was expected.

-A good example reference is
+A good example for reference is

 ```python
 @register_check(importance=Importance.BEST_PRACTICE_SUGGESTION, neurodata_type=NWBFile)